kubeflow/website/content/docs/gke/pipelines-tutorial.md

 ## Introductions

-[Kubeflow Pipelines](/docs/pipelines/) is a platform for building and deploying portable, scalable machine learning (ML) workflows based on Docker containers.
+[Kubeflow Pipelines](/docs/pipelines/) is a platform for building and deploying portable, scalable ML workflows based on Docker containers.
 When you install Kubeflow, you get Kubeflow Pipelines too.

 By working through this tutorial, you learn how to deploy Kubeflow on